Faanilo/go-node/README.md

 # go-node
-A Go tool for quick generation of Node.js projects
+A Go tool for quick generation of Node projects